atlas356/ClearGlass/README.md

 Transparent glass theme for cinnamon desktop environment, edited on Mint-X theme code.

-To test the theme on Linux mint please put all the files in /usr/share/themes.
+To test the theme on Linux mint please put all the files in /home/mp/.themes  or  /usr/share/themes.

-New user here, so things may not work well!